 California offers infinite RV activities with lots to do along the way!
 Barstow is the ideal pit stop if you’re looking for a place between Arizona and California!
 Pull off at Mojave National Preserve and check out the sand dunes and wildflowers!
 Once in Barstow, learn more about the original Main Street of America at the Route 66 “Mother Road” Museum.

 Los Angeles, CA

-Whether you’re just kicking off your Route 66 RV road trip or wrapping it up, Los Angeles is an excellent destination.
-Not only is the weather beautiful year-round, but the city offers plenty to do as well.
+Make the most out of your Route 66 road trip with a stop in Los Angeles!
+Not only is the weather beautiful year-round, but there’s plenty to do in LA.
 Visit Santa Monica Beach and El Matador Beach.
 Be the ultimate tourist and hit up favorites like Griffith Observatory, the Hollywood Sign, and the Hollywood Walk of Fame.
 Or make your way down to Anaheim for a trip to Disneyland!

 Are you ready to plan the best RV road trip?
 Pick the route that fits the adventure you’re looking for, load up your RV with road trip essentials, and set out on a great American adventure.
 And don’t forget to have fun!